Information About Headset Auto Answer

 Note that a line is similar to, but not exactly the same as, a button on the phone.
 A line represents a phone’s capability to make a call connection, so each button that can make a call connection becomes a line.
 (For example, unoccupied buttons or speed-dial buttons are not lines.)
 Note also that a line is not the same as an ephone-dn.
 A button with overlaid ephone-dns is only one line, regardless of whether it has several ephone-dns (extension numbers) associated with it.
 In most cases an ephone’s line numbers do match its button numbers, but in a few cases they do not.

-Figure 1 illustrates a comparison of line numbers and button numbers for different types of ephone configurations.
+When is a Line the Same as a Button? illustrates a comparison of line numbers and button numbers for different types of ephone configurations.